scottsheffield/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 Do update the `F_CPU` parameter in `rules.mk` to `8000000` which reflects the frequency on the 3.3V board.

-Also, if the slave board is producing weird characters in certain columns, update the following line in `matrix.c` to the following:
+Also, if the follower board is producing weird characters in certain columns, update the following line in `matrix.c` to the following:

 ```